jacopopalumbo01/N-Body-simulator/README.md

 ### Integration Method

 To update the positions and velocities of particles over time, the simulator uses a numerical integration method.
 The input is the acceleration that has been computed with the above formula.
 We are interested in the new velocities and positions of the bodies at each time step of the simulation, therefore we need to approximate the integral of the acceleration.
 The choice of integration method is crucial for accuracy and stability.
 The user can configure the simulation parameters, including the integration time step, to achieve a balance between accuracy and computational efficiency.
 We offer a wide array of numerical methods, ranging from simple Forward Euler method and the more precise and stable Verlet method, as well as several Runge-Kutta multistage methods.
-More information can be found in the docs folder [link](/docs/).
+More information can be found in the [docs folder](/docs/).
 The integration method is passed as template parameter to the particle system.

 ## Project Structure